lurr98/implicit_meaning_annotation/implicit_meaning_task/resources/annotation_guidelines_implicit_meaning_updated.md

 [//]: # ":grey-background[Does changing the bold sentence affect your understanding of the text?]"
-:grey-background[What would most readers say?\n\nDoes altering the bold sentence meaningfully change how they understand the text?]
+:grey-background[What would most readers say?]
+:grey-background[Does altering the bold sentence meaningfully change how they understand the text?]

 ==SPLIT==